Richard Madeley

 Richard Holt Madeley (/meːdli/ born 13 May 1956) is an English television presenter and writer.
-Alongside his wife Judy Finnigan, he presented This Morning and the chat show Richard & Judy.
-Madeley's solo projects include the ITV series Fortune: Million Pound Giveaway and covering for The Chris Evans Breakfast Show on BBC Radio 2.

-From 2012 to 2017, he was the main relief presenter of Channel 5's The Wright Stuff, and since 2017, he has been one of three main relief presenters of ITV breakfast show Good Morning Britain.
+Alongside his wife Judy Finnigan, he presented ITV's This Morning (1988–2001, 2019–2020) and Channel 4 chat show Richard & Judy (2001–2008).
+Madeley's solo projects include the series Fortune: Million Pound Giveaway (2007) and covering for The Chris Evans Breakfast Show on BBC Radio 2.
+He was the main relief presenter of Channel 5's The Wright Stuff (2012–2017), and since 2017, he has been one of three main relief presenters of ITV breakfast show Good Morning Britain.

-Life and career
+Early life

-Madeley was born in Romford, Essex on 13 May 1956, the son of journalist Christopher Holt Madeley (died 1977), from a family of tenant farmers at Kiln Farm, Shawbury, Shropshire, and Mary Claire (née McEwan).
+Madeley was born in Romford, Essex, on 13 May 1956, the son of journalist Christopher Holt Madeley (died 1977), from a family of tenant farmers at Kiln Farm, Shawbury, Shropshire, and Mary Claire (née McEwan).
 His mother was Canadian.
 He attended Shenfield High School in Brentwood.

 In 2008, Madeley told The Guardian that his father was physically abusive, with little provocation.
 He estimated that during a period of two years his father beat him with a stick about 25 times.
 The final and most vicious beating occurred when Richard was aged 10.
-His father ordered him to remove his shirt and then hit Richard "repeatedly, dementedly, with a stick."
+His father ordered him to remove his shirt and then hit Richard "repeatedly, dementedly, with a stick".
 The wounds he suffered kept him away from school.
 The abuse stopped when his mother, previously out at work so unaware of her husband's harsh discipline, told him that she would call the police if it happened again; Madeley stated that after this, his father gave a full and frank apology and he never hit Richard again.

 In 2014, Madeley said he was surprised by the level of media interest the beatings generated, "because to me, it was abnormal not to be hit back then", and said he almost regretted writing about it in his 2008 book Fathers and Sons, noting to the general public the beatings are not the defining thing about his father, and calling his father "fun, bright, warm and tactile".
 Christopher Madeley had himself been subject to physical abuse by his father, Geoffrey.

+Career

 Madeley joined BBC Radio Carlisle at the age of 19.
 He moved to Granada Reports in the early 1980s where he met his future wife Judy Finnigan.